Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 Clothes Pegs

-Clothes pegs are amazing!
-Plastic ones with soft pads on the teeth tend to be a bit less vicious, whereas wooden ones are often more pinchy.
-This can vary enormously so do test them sneakily on your finger before buying if you can.
+Clothes pegs are an amazing alternative to clamps and such an underrated kink toy!
+Choose the plastic ones with soft pads on the teeth if you’re after something less vicious.
+The wooden ones are often more pinchy.
+This can vary, though, so test them out on your finger before you apply them to anywhere more sensitive.

-Use them on nipples, labia, clits, cocks, or most sensitive fleshy areas (keep away from the face and neck.)
+Use clothes pegs on nipples, labia, clits, cocks, or most sensitive fleshy areas.
+Keep them away from the face and neck.
+After a more intense or painful experience?
 Try putting a line of clothes pegs along your masochist’s back, tying them all together with string or twine, and pulling them all of at once.
-(Don’t surprise someone with this the first time you do it – it’s quite intense and not for everyone.
-Consent, y’all.)
+(Don’t surprise someone with this the first time you do it; it’s not for everyone, so always get consent first.)

 Wooden Spoon

-Arguably the ultimate household spanking implement, wooden spoons deliver a surprisingly sharp whack.
-Much like with canes, the pain comes in waves – initially when the blow hits, and then a few moments later as all the nerves fully register the impact.
-Implements like this are pretty safe when used on fleshy places like butts, though do start slowly and gently.
-You’d be surprised how much one of these can hurt!
+Arguably the ultimate household spanking implement, wooden spoons can deliver a surprisingly sharp and stingy sensation.
+Much like canes, their pain comes in waves – the initial sting when the blow hits, and then a second or two moments later as all the nerves fully register the impact.

 Hairbrush

-Traditionally associated with over-the-knee spanking, hairbrushes remain ever popular hitty implements.
-Different sizes, shapes and materials feel really different.
-Make no assumptions, build up slowly and communicate lots with your partner about how it feels.
-One brush will not feel the same as another.
-Use the back of the brush (i.e. not the bristles) and bend your sub over the bed or your lap for a delicious sexy spanking.
+Traditionally associated with over-the-knee spanking, hairbrushes remain enduringly popular impact implements.
+Different sizes, shapes and materials can feel very different, so make no assumptions, build up slowly, and communicate with your partner as you go about how it feels.

 Ice

-Ice play doesn’t have to be painful and can be quite sensual, but it definitely can be painful if that’s what you want.
-Typically, ice in very sensitive places will become painful quite quickly.
-You could also try pressing it to one spot for a few seconds.
-Don’t let your partner get too cold, though – get them dry and warm after ice play.
+Ice play doesn’t have to be painful and can be purely sensual, but it definitely can be painful if that’s what you want.
+Typically, ice in sensitive places will become painful quite quickly.
+Keep the ice moving (i.e. don’t rest it on one spot for too long) and make sure that the bottom gets dried off and warmed up as quickly as possible after play.